Chinese noodle making is so resourceful, the operating principle seems to be, "If you can turn it into flour, it can be a noodle."

 Meatless and filling -- and fun to eat.

-Using leftover pork makes this a quick-and-easy dish to prepare on a busy weeknight.
+Using leftover pork makes this a quick-and-easy dish for a busy weeknight.

 Serve this room-temperature, easy-to-assemble supper throughout the summer.